Peverell: Description

 Two of the main roads are named Peverell Park Road and Weston Park Road.
 The area now consists mostly of Edwardian terraced houses, but also includes schools and a number of churches.
 Peverell borders Central Park, often known as "the green lung" of Plymouth which is a very popular recreational area for Plymothians.

 Peverell is seen by residents and real estate agents as a safe solid and central area with a good quality housing stock and few social problems.

 The terms on which the land was sold for development at the turn of the twentieth century stipulated that no licensed premises (pubs), should be built on the land, as the seller was a strict abstainer.
 For a very long time there were no licensed premises in the area until the Roam Brewing Company Taproom opened in 2019 on the site on Weston Park Road, of an eighteenth century brewery.
 The long absence of pubs resulted in the district having a residential atmosphere, with very few problems apart from traffic (and parking) problems associated with its proximity to the local football club, Plymouth Argyle.

+The area is served by the St Gabriel's Church, which was built between 1909 and 1910, with extensions in 1924 and 1955.